Mat training structure

 In the app: ~30 s post-session, with quick chips and counters.

-Start your open mat with intent
+Start your next session with intent

 Get access when we ship in your region or join the waitlist via contact.